SketchG2001/api-explorer/QUICK_START.md

 pipenv install django-api-explorer
 ```

-> **Note**: v1.0.3+ includes fixes for import issues, ensuring the package works correctly when installed globally.
+> **Note**: v1.0.4+ includes fixes for import issues and static file inclusion, ensuring the package works correctly when installed globally and the web UI loads properly.

 ### From Source